 More recently, in November of 2018, Kyligence partnered with Qlik to release Kyligence Data Connector for Qlik.
 And for Tableau users, Kyligence automatically syncs models with Tableau to avoid duplicating effort and human error.
 If your favorite business intelligence tool does not come with a pre-built Kyligence connector, you can simply point it to Kyligence using our ODBC driver and start seeing improved query performance immediately.

 Get Started With Augmented OLAP Analytics for Big Data Today

 In this article we focused on the four most common questions people ask about OLAP on Big Data cube technologies, OLAP tools, and Kyligence.
 But there is far more to Kyligence than its OLAP on Hadoop BI technology.
 In future articles, we’ll continue to take a deeper look at the product, its features, and what else it has to offer OLAP analytics.
-We've also recently published a presentation explaining the capabilities that augmented OLAP analytics makes possible:
+We've also recently published a presentation - Augmented OLAP for Big Data explaining the capabilities that augmented OLAP analytics makes possible.